Calebfeliciano/Vehicle_Builder/README.md

 * [Questions](#questions)

 ## Installation
+Right click on the intended folder, choose open an intergrated terminal, in the terminal choose the following

+git clone <Repo SSH key>

+then right click on the newly dowloaded folder, open an integrated terminal input the following commands

+npm i
+npm i inquierer
-npm i, npm i inquierer, npm i fs
+npm i fs

 ## Usage
+Once installed, type
+npm start

-Once installed, choose either, create a new vehicle or existing one.
+and choose either, create a new vehicle or existing one.
 If you choose exisiting vehicle, there is a list of vehicles you may choose from.
 If you choose create a vehicle, you will be able to choose the make, model, color ect. and then test drive that vehicle

 ## License